oyster-catcher/HopperGuidance/README.md

 My implementation is not quite the same as the 'proper' G-FOLD algorithm.
 I made some simplifications due to the convex solver code I had available and in some cases due to my lack of understanding.
 The full solution makes account of the consumption of fuel and the improved acceleration when mass drops due to this.
 Mine does not.
 If you run out of fuel then sorry.

 The proper G-FOLD uses a Second Order Cone Programming (SOCP) solver.
-This is fancy stuff, but bascially it means that various constraints such a thrust directions and minimum descent angle are all cones.
+This is fancy stuff, but basically it means that various constraints such a thrust directions and minimum descent angle are all cones.
 You can see that they are since they are a maximum angle from the vertical in all directions.
 I couldn't find a SOCP solver but I could find a Quadratic Programming (QP) solver in the shape of alglib.
 See alglib.net.
 This means I use 4 planes rather than a cone so its an approximation that you probably won't notice.

 To follow the trajectory I use 6 PID controllers.
-There are a pair of controller for each X, Y and Z. The controllers are very simple using only the proportial element, kP.
+There are a pair of controller for each X, Y and Z. The controllers are very simple using only the proportional element, kP.
 The 1st controller say for the X axis sets a target (or setpoint) for the velocity, VX given the error in the X position.
 To start with we find the closest position on the trajectory by considering both position and velocity of the craft and trajectory and finding the nearest point. kP is given by "Correction factor".
 To this we add the actual desired velocity from the nearest point on the trajectory.
 So this says aim to move towards the X position at this speed while also moving along the trajectory.
 Then the second PID for X set the acceleration in the X direction given the mismatch between the velocity desired given the target velocity and the current velocity. kP in this controller is set from "Acceleration gain".
 This is done for the three dimensions and gives a desired correction thrust vector.
 This correction is added to the thrust vector already computed from the solution.
 Finally the thrust vector in limited by the max thrust angle from vertical which will prevent the craft leaning too much.
 The direction of this thrust vector is shown by the red bar drawn from the centre of the craft.

 Adrian Skilling